unacau/kapture/README.md

 Kapture is a Chrome DevTools Extension that enables browser automation through the Model Context Protocol (MCP).
 It allows AI applications like Claude to control web browsers via a three-layer architecture.

-**✨ Key Feature**: Run multiple AI assistants simultaneously!
-Each AI client (Claude Desktop, Cline, etc.) can control different browser tabs using separate ports.
+**✨ Key Feature**: Multiple AI clients can connect to the same server!
+Claude Desktop, Cline, and other MCP clients can all control browser tabs through a single server instance.

 ![Kapture DevTools Extension Panel](extension/ScreenshotWithExtensionPanel.webp)